yaronyg/SleeveForARM/README.md

 > sleeveforarm deploy -t prod
 ```

 This command will also take 4-5 minutes.
 But when it's done we will have a full deployment running in Azure.
-The last line after the command will say something like "Web app is available at http://testscupwebapp.azurewebsites.net".
+The last line after the command will say something like "Web app is available at http://[the name you picked]scupwebapp.azurewebsites.net".
 You can hit that URL to see the fully functioning service.
 You should see "Hello A Name" as above.

 So we have deployed exactly the same code in two completely different environments but everything works.